 Rock tumbling can be a very fun hobby.
-Many folks have tried it, and almost as many have quit.
+In fact, many folks have tried it, and almost as many have quit.
 It takes time, and many kids don’t want to wait 5-8 weeks for results!
 And there are tricks to getting it right, and often the instructions that come with your tumbler aren’t very clear about that.
 So with that in mind, and if you are one of those that wants to tumble rocks, here are some pointers for you!

 Get a good rock tumbler!

 First, and most importantly, don’t spend your money on a tumbler from a craft store, or even one of those that you can find in a museum.
 These are noisy, and often made of very inferior material that breaks easily.
 They may be good for one or two batches of rock tumbling, and then you are out of luck.
 A rubber barrel would be something good to look for.
 The noise that is generated will be significantly less.
 And be sure to get a tumbler from a reputable maker.
 We suggest Lortone, among others.

 We would suggest that you put the tumbler somewhere that won’t drive you to distraction.
 If you followed our advice and got a tumbler with a rubber barrel, then it may actually produce a rather soothing white noise.
 But soothing or not, we keep ours in the garage.
 You should also consider if it is convenient for you to get to in order to tend to it.
 It should not be out of sight, out of mind.
 That could be a mini catastrophe waiting to happen!